Carlos-n21/p1-vi-runners/README.md

 Running Benefits: Detailed list of the physical and mental health benefits of running.

 2. About
-Group Information: Comprehensive details about our community, meeting schedules, and welcoming note to all abilities and experience levels.
+Group Information: Comprehensive details about our community, meeting schedules, all abilities and experience levels welcomed.

-Guides: Information on our volunteer guides who assist visually impaired runners.
+General benefits of running.

 3. Gallery
 Images: A collection of images showcasing our group activities, from runs to social gatherings.